ta-

 Pasipiluppara kinguaassiuutitigut nappaat herpes pineqarsoralugu, tassami pineqartumut receptimi allassimammat tarnut Zovirax.
 Taanna forkølelsessårinut atorneqarneq ajorpoq, ilaa?

-I strongly suspect that the person in question has the venereal disease of herpes, for a prescription for Zovirax cream was written to the person in question.
+I strongly suspect the patient has the sexually transmitted disease of herpes, as they were prescribed Zovirax cream.
 This is ineffective against cold sores, right?

 Usage notes